Pirates vs. Angels: Betting Trends, Records ATS, Home/Road Splits

 Pirates Recent Betting Performance

-- In nine games as the underdog over the last 10 matchups, the Pirates have a record of 2-7.
+- In nine games as the underdog over the last 10 matchups, the Pirates have posted a mark of 3-6.

 Explore More About This Game